randyhongg/randyhongg.github.io/_pages/about.md

 Ph.D. student in the Neuroscience Graduate Group at the University of California, Davis.
 Graduated Phi Beta Kappa & Summa Cum Laude with Joint Honors from Hobart and William Smith Colleges with a Bachelor of Science in Computational Neuroscience and minor in Physics.

 I am a first-generation Vietnamese-American from Los Angeles, California.
 Witnessing the tribulations of the Vietnamese refugee diaspora instilled a deep passion to uplift demographics suffering from loss.
-I possess aspirations of contributing to neuroengineering efforts to assist impaired demographics and am interested in problems concerning human rights and systemic violence.
+I aspire to contribute to neuroengineering efforts to assist impaired demographics and am interested in problems concerning human rights and systemic violence.

 </div>
 ![Headshot](../images/headshot.jpg){: .align-center width="100%"}